The True Costs of a DUI in Georgia

 Just the legal fines and fees alone can escalate to beyond $10,000, especially if the case goes to trial.
 It goes without saying that a dismissed DUI charge is less expensive than being convicted.

-This can be the most damaging consequence of all.
+Having your license suspended after a DUI conviction can be the most damaging consequence of all.
 Reliable transportation is a basic assumption of most employers.
-For people who want to follow the law, finding someone who is willing to drive you to work for a year or even longer is a challenge.
-Often people choose to drive anyway just so they can keep their job, which puts them at great risk for further arrest, steeper fines, and an even longer suspension.
+Finding someone who is willing to drive you to work for a year or even longer is a challenge.
+To keep their job, people often choose to drive anyway, which puts them at great risk for further arrest, steeper fines, and an even longer suspension.

 If you have been arrested for DUI, the costs of getting a conviction are too great to ignore.
+If you choose to fight your charges on your own, you are putting your financial status, reputation and ability to live the life you have become accustomed to at risk.
 The attorneys at Hawkins Spizman Kilgo are ready to help you.
 If you have been arrested for a DUI in Atlanta, call today for a free consultation.